easafe/purescript-droplet/docs/edsl.md

 * `random`

-As per SQL standard, aggregations must either be the only column projected or be in a GROUP BY query.
+As per SQL standard, aggregations must either be the only column projected or in a GROUP BY query.
 User defined (or missing) functions can be declared using `function` (or `function'`)

 ```haskell
 -- represents a function that takes arguments